Albert Rust (footballer): Biography

-After demonstrating good form during the Olympic qualifications, Rust was named in the list of 20 for the Euro 1984 just before the Olympic Games.
-He was the replacement of Joël Bats, and leader of the campaign of les Bleus for their first big title.
-Rust then won national number 2 behind his old rival club and was, naturally, selected for the 1986 World Cup in Mexico.
-In 1987, he left his club in pursuit of a new challenge, signing with newly promoted Montpellier.

-He then won la Coupe de France with this club.
-He finally hung up his cleats at 38 years after a "freelance" year in Monaco.
+After demonstrating good form during the Olympic qualifications, Rust was named in the list of 20 for the UEFA Euro 1984 just before the Olympic Games.
+He was second choice to Joël Bats.
+Rust then won national number 2 behind his old rival club and was, naturally, selected for the 1986 FIFA World Cup in Mexico.
+In 1987, he left his club and signed with newly promoted Montpellier.
+He then won a Coupe de France with them in 1990.
+Rust finally hung up his boots at 38 years after a "freelance" year in AS Monaco.
 He played over 500 first division matches.

 International career

 He won one international cap for the France national team during the 1980s.
 After having won the gold medal at the 1984 Summer Olympics in Los Angeles, California and Euro 84, he was a member of the French team in the 1986 FIFA World Cup, where he played his sole international match against Belgium on 28 June.